vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 ## YANG Structure for Extending the Models

 The proposal of this work is to propose a structure to enable the reutilization of the device models in network scenarios.
-The objective is to create a YANG model with a list of instances referencing the device model and providing a nested structure to store deployment information for network elements associated with each instance in the list.
+The objective is to create a YANG model with the device model and providing a nested structure to store deployment information for network elements associated with each instance in the list.
 The guideline is to follow the next structure in the list:

-* A key called devmod-name representing the name for each entry in the list.

-* A leaf named devmod-name of type string that serves as a string identifier for the list entry.

 * An import of the device model.